Contact Us

 With over 100 VC firms in Singapore, agritech startups shouldn’t have a tough time getting funding for fertilisation.

-The second part of Singapore’s agritech play is to make itself the home for corporate innovation labs and accelerators focused on agriculture in Southeast Asia.
+The second part of Singapore’s agritech industry is to make itself the home for corporate innovation labs and accelerators focused on agriculture in Southeast Asia.

-Many agricultural firms already use Singapore as their headquarters and have begun to create their own innovation labs here in recent years.
-Singapore’s reputation as an agritech innovation hub will only grow with those VC partners mentioned earlier.
+Many agricultural firms already have their headquarters in Singapore and have begun to create their own innovation labs in recent years.
+Singapore’s reputation as an agritech innovation hub will only grow with the VC partners.

 Lastly, backend technologies make the digital world go round and will be essential to Singapore’s agritech ambitions.